 As an empirical application, we use our framework to analyze the strategic entry decisions of McDonald's and Burger King in the US.
 We estimate the model parameters using Bayes stable equilibrium and explore the role of informational assumptions on identification.
 We also use the model to simulate the impact of increasing access to healthy food in Mississippi food deserts.
 Our results suggest that the assumptions on players' information that are often used in the literature may be too strong, as the corresponding identified set can be empty.
 On the other hand, making no assumption on players' information produces an identified set that is too large, indicating that some assumptions on information are necessary to produce informative results.
-We show that an informative identified set can be obtained under an intermediate assumption which is also credible; this specification assumes that McDonald's has accurate information about its payoff shocks while Burger King may observe nothing at the minimum.
-We also compute the identified sets under the Bayes correlated equilibrium assumption and find that the Bayes stable equilibrium identified sets are significantly tighter under the same assumptions on players' information.
+We show that an informative identified set can be obtained under an intermediate assumption which is also credible; this specification assumes that McDonald's has accurate information about its payoff shocks while Burger King may minimally observe nothing.
+We also compute the identified sets under the Bayes correlated equilibrium assumption and find that the Bayes stable equilibrium identified sets are substantially tighter under the same assumptions on players' information.
+Comparing the volumes of the identified sets, measured as the product of the projected confidence intervals, the volume under Bayes stable equilibrium is at most 5% of that under Bayes correlated equilibrium.